Life Enjoyed

 IMG_4776

-He is perfect in every way: reliable, faithful, all wise, loving and true.
-He calls me to love and obey Him.
+The Lord is perfect in every way: faithful, all wise, loving and true.
+He calls us to love and obey Him.
 So why are these the things Jesus places importance on?
 His own words found in the Book of John are, “If you obey my commands, you will remain in my love, just as I have obeyed my Father’s commands and remain in His love.
 I have told you this so that my joy may be in you and that your joy may be complete” (John 15:11 NIV).

-When I go back to Scripture I re-learn what alone satisfies my soul.
+When you and I go back to Scripture we re-learn what alone satisfies our soul.
 It is nothing this world has to offer.
-So when Jesse recognizes the ‘Trust and Obey’ song that comes on in the car I’ll keep singing it for him.
+So when my son recognizes the ‘Trust and Obey’ song that comes on in the car I’ll keep singing it for him.
 Control creates stress, which kills joy.
 Simple trust and obedience in Jesus is the heart message I want him to capture.
 It’s what this grown-up needs too.

 Prayer to trust and obey :